show-me-code/deepflame-dev/docs/source/qs/install.rst

     git clone --recursive https://github.com/deepmodeling/deepflame-dev.git

-Detail instructions for compiling these two submodules can be found in their repositories.
+Detailed instructions for compiling these two submodules can be found in their repositories.

 **3. Configure the DeepFlame environment:**